 Dish not to miss – Tonkotsu is their star dish.
 It is salty, opaque, richly flavoured and incredibly addictive.
-Through in those al dente noodles and you have a perfect savoury dish
+Throw in those al dente noodles and you have a perfect savoury dish

 On the Bab – 9a Archer St, Soho, London W1D 7AX

-There is one reason that we have no photos of the food in On The bab.
-We have never let it sit on the table long enough to snap one!
+There is one reason that we have no photos of the food in On the Bab.
+We have never let it sit on the table long enough to snap any!
 After visiting Korea in 2017 and becoming utterly addicted to Korean Food, we had been looking for a spot in London to satisfy our cravings.
 The KFC (Korean Food Chicken) here is excellent!
 Choose a big portion and several different kinds of sauce.
 You will be as addicted as we are from the second bite!
 Get a bottle of soju and lose yourself in a sticky, boozy evening of fun.